dextornap/AwesomeLinks/Orgs/Atlassian/Atlassian.md

     1. Behavioral interview questions

-        - how your thought process and actions are aligned with our core set of company values.
+        - how your thought process and actions are aligned with our core set of company values

     2. Company values